 As provided above, the Amendment Law has introduced the de minimis principle, bringing Turkish competition law closer to EU law.
-With this amendment, the Board will be able to decide not to launch a fully fledged investigation for agreements, concerted practices and/or decisions of associations of undertakings that do not exceed the thresholds (e.g., a certain market share level or turnover) that will be determined by the Board.
-This principle will not be applicable to hard-core violations such as price fixing, territory or customer sharing and restriction of supply.
-With this new mechanism, the Authority appears to aim at steering its direction, as well as public resources, to more significant violations.
+With this amendment, the Board became able to decide not to launch a fully-fledged investigation for agreements, concerted practices and/or decisions of associations of undertakings that do not exceed the thresholds (e.g., a certain market share level or turnover) that will be determined by the Board.
+This principle is not applicable to hard-core violations such as price fixing, territory or customer sharing and restriction of supply.
+With this mechanism, the Authority appears to aim at steering its direction, as well as public resources, to more significant violations.